lightster/ravens/BRAINSTORM.md

 );
 ```

+### What about queues that are bound to multiple exchanges?

+As far as the above code snippet goes, binding a queue to multiple exchanges will
+work fine.
+However, the config needs to support defining the subscribers (queues)
+outside of the exchange config so the queue can be referenced from multiple
+exchanges.

 ## Handling Forks

 If a process is forked, any channels that were open when the process was forked need to